 Staying safe in the summer is about being prepared and paying attention to the small things that keep the body cool and comfortable.
 From keeping hydrated to knowing when to seek shade, there are simple habits that make a real difference.

-This guide offers practical advice for staying well during the warmer months, with easy-to-follow tips for individuals, families and carers.
+This guide provides practical advice for staying well during the warmer months, offering easy-to-follow tips for individuals, families and carers.

-As we age, the body becomes less efficient at managing changes in temperature.
-This means older adults may not feel the effects of heat as quickly, and their bodies may find it harder to cool down once they become too warm.
+As we age, our bodies become less efficient at regulating changes in temperature.
+This means that older adults may not feel the effects of heat as quickly, and their bodies may struggle to cool down once they become too warm.
 Certain health conditions or medications can also affect hydration, circulation or the ability to sweat, all of which play a part in keeping the body safe during hot weather.

 For many older people, even mild heat can lead to dehydration, fatigue or dizziness.
 In more serious cases, it can increase the risk of heat exhaustion or heat stroke, which can become a medical emergency if not treated quickly.